magichourhq/dfrun/README.md

 # dfrun - Dockerfile Runner

 `dfrun` is a simple command-line tool that runs Dockerfile instructions directly as shell commands.

-It's useful for testing Dockerfile commands locally without building a container.
+It's useful for getting setup on a VM without docker.
+For example, when using Remote SSH with VSCode.

 ## Features